apache/airflow-site/landing-pages/site/content/en/blog/airflow-2.4.0/index.md

 ## Additional improvements

-With over 650 commits the full list of features, fixes and changes is too big to go in to here (check out the release notes for a full list), but some noteworthy or interesting small features include:
+With over 650 commits the [full list of features, fixes and changes][release-notes-2.4.0] is too big to go in to here (check out the release notes for a full list), but some noteworthy or interesting small features include:

 - Auto-refresh on the home page
 - Add `@task.short_circuit` TaskFlow decorator